 Section 5.
-Reassignment from Fire Prevention 40-hour staff assignments.
+Reassignment from 40-hour staff assignments.

-With the exception of the Fire Marshall, any Fire Fighter who has been assigned to Fire Prevention duties placed on a 40-hour staff assignment for a period of five (5) two (2) consecutive years may request reassignment to other duties.
+With the exception of the Fire Marshall, any Fire Fighter who has been placed on a 40-hour staff assignment for a period of two (2) consecutive years may request reassignment to other duties.
 However, Firefighters placed on a 40-hour assignment who have obtained a peace officer license, paid for by the City, must wait four (4) years before requesting assignment to other duties.
 Such requests will be granted as soon as a vacancy is available.